xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Fix #987 Add preset length to effect preset panel -- bug (keith)   Fix #959 Edit effect timing does not allow keyboard entry -- enh (keith)   Add a CTRL-A keyboard shortcut to layout panel to select all models -- bug (keith)   Remove a memory check in win32 which older versions of windows dont support -- bug (dkulp)   Better handling if other FPP discovery nodes are found that aren't FPP (like ESPixelSticks) -- bug (dkulp)   Try to detect if "null" hostnames would appear in FPP Connect and ignore -- enh (lee)     Save audio volume between xLights runs
+   -- enh (keith)   Fix #987 Add preset length to effect preset panel -- bug (keith)   Fix #959 Edit effect timing does not allow keyboard entry -- enh (keith)   Add a CTRL-A keyboard shortcut to layout panel to select all models -- bug (keith)   Remove a memory check in win32 which older versions of windows don't support -- bug (dkulp)   Better handling if other FPP discovery nodes are found that aren't FPP (like ESPixelSticks) -- bug (dkulp)   Try to detect if "null" hostnames would appear in FPP Connect and ignore -- enh (lee)     Save audio volume between xLights runs